GNOME/libadwaita/doc/styles-and-appearance.md

 to request a darker UI, or to support a system-wide dark style preference if one exists.

-By default applications use light appearance unless the system prefers dark appearance, matching the `ADW_COLOR_SCHEME_PREFER_LIGHT` color scheme.
+By default, applications use light appearance unless the system prefers dark appearance, matching the `ADW_COLOR_SCHEME_PREFER_LIGHT` color scheme.
 The [property@StyleManager:color-scheme] property allows to change this behavior when set to: